based on Reviews

 Ashwagandha calms the doshas Vata and Kapha.

-Pure Ashwagandha or products made from it, such as Avaleham, a type of puree, are mainly used for Vata problems of the nervous system, digestive tract and reproductive tissue.
-Ashwagandha is used in Ayurveda for flatulence, nausea and a mild form of constipation, which are related to the imbalance of Ayurvedic bioenergies.
+Pure ashwagandha, or products made from it, such as Avaleham (a type of paste), are primarily used for Vata imbalances of the nervous system, digestive tract, and reproductive tissues.
+In Ayurveda, ashwagandha is also used for bloating, nausea, and mild constipation related to imbalances in Ayurvedic bioenergies.

 Recipe